archivesunleashed/aut/README.md

 If you receive no errors, and see the following, you are ready to begin working with your web archives!

 ![](https://user-images.githubusercontent.com/218561/63203995-42684080-c061-11e9-9361-f5e6177705ff.png)

-## Documentation!
-Or, what can I do?

-Once built or downloaded, you can follow the basic set of recipes and tutorials [here](https://github.com/archivesunleashed/aut-docs/tree/master/current#the-archives-unleashed-toolkit-latest-documentation).

 # License